 Project components being explored include mid-rise residential, retail, office, restaurant and hotel space built to maximize views of the park and the Capitol building, along with pedestrian-friendly paths to connect the development to downtown.
 At the heart of the proposed development is “Festival Street,” a main corridor that can be closed off to support pedestrian-only events, food trucks, pop-up retail and outdoor entertainment.
-The preliminary master plan also features a designated community arts and cultural space to complement the events and activities that occur in the park.
+The preliminary master plan also features a wellness center fronting the park and a designated community arts and cultural space to support the performances at the Capital City Amphitheater and the events that occur in the park.
 It is important to note that project plans will go through several iterations as NAP and its local partners determine what is economically and logistically feasible to build.

 - Common Questions -

 The redevelopment project will take place on the Firestone and Bloxham Annex properties – two blocks totaling approximately 5 acres on East Gaines Street between South Calhoun Street and South Meridian Street, to the north of Cascades Park.

 2. How will this project benefit the community?

 This is an unprecedented project in Tallahassee that leverages the public investment in Cascades Park to perpetuate a high quality of life in the downtown region.
 Key community benefits include:

 - Broadening the allure of Cascades Park by offering a vibrant, authentic experience of Tallahassee that appeals to a diverse population and instills a sense of pride in residents and visitors alike